CityOfPhiladelphia/oopa-notice-experiment/randomization/randomization_plan.md

 ## Variable definitions

-* `case`: OOPA case number, *not* unique by property (a property could change hands, or an agreement could end and restart with a new case number).
+* `case`: OOPA case number
+    * *not* unique by property (a property could change hands, or an agreement could end and restart with a new case number).
+    * Missing if not in OOPA
+* `brt`: BRT number
-* `brt`: BRT number, **unit of randomization,** unique by property.
-By policy, residents cannot have OOPAs on multiple properties (since they cannot occupy more than one residence).
+    * **unit of randomization,** unique by property
+    * By policy, residents cannot have OOPAs on multiple properties (since they cannot occupy more than one residence).
-* `num_pmts`: Number of payments received by 2017-12-31
+* `num_pmts`: Number of payments received by 2018-02-23
 * `status`: Case status, either 520 (ongoing), 530 (defaulted), or 560 (completed).
 * `agree_start`: Date agreement started
 * `default_dt`: Date agreement defaulted (if any)